tagtogorg/tagtog-doc/projects.md

   <p>At any time, you can change the role of an individual member or of an entire team.
 To do so, just click on the member/team's role, and select in the shown dropdown the desired new role.</p>

-  {% include image.html name="settings/members-update.png" width="80%" caption="You can change the roles of individual members and entire teams." %}
+  {% include image.html name="settings/members-update-b.png" width="80%" caption="You can change the roles of individual members and entire teams." %}

   <p>When you change the role of a team, you change the role of all its users.
 Additionally, if desired, you can change the role of the team users independently.
-This will allow you to have all the team's users sharing some equal role (say <em>"reviewer"</em>), but a few of them, which will have other roles (say <em>"admin"</em>).</p>
+This will allow you to set all the team's users to share some equal role (say <em>"curator"</em>), but a few of them, which might have different roles (say <em>"supercurator"</em>).</p>

-  {% include image.html name="settings/members-update-team.png" width="60%" caption="You can also change the role of the team's users independently." %}
+  {% include image.html name="settings/members-update-team-b.png" width="60%" caption="You can also change the role of the team's users independently." %}

   </div>